This lovely big old Eucalyptus regnans is still growing in Tasmania

-I took the photo at right in 1993.
+I took the photo at shown here in 1993.
 That dot near the bottom of the image is my rental car on the road there and it gives a good idea of the typical size of swamp gums alongside it.
 In order to make this logging road, a lot of other tall trees would have been chopped down.
 It’s likely that this forest would have been cleared by now and replaced with plantations.

-The photo shown at right, taken in 2000, shows a typical pine plantation in Tasmania.
+The photo shown here, taken in 2000, shows a typical pine plantation in Tasmania.
 Unfortunately, by harvesting generations of trees from Australia’s notoriously poor soils, those trees are not rotting back into the soil to provide nutrients for the next generations of trees.
 In other words, each successive generation of trees will be less vigorous.

 My first two visits to Tasmania were separated by 7 years and I was astonished at how much land had been cleared in that time.
 When I was there in 1993 I was told by a logging official that clear-felling of timber had stopped and that it would never happen again in Tasmania.
 To be honest, I think he was pretty angry at me for asking about it.
 But I saw clear-felling taking place the next day and on my following trip I saw signs of clear-felling in lots of places.
 Where they’d originally kept stands of trees alongside the roads so people in their cars wouldn’t see the logging, those remnant stands had been chopped down too, revealing the full extent of clearing and also the extent of the planting of radiata pines.
 (Let’s hope people don’t get tired of pine furniture.)
 Tasmania sure seemed different.
 If you do still want to visit Tasmania, the national parks there do still have some lovely stands of trees that are wonderful to see, and at the bottom of this page I give a link to a list of giant remaining Tasmanian trees.

 The tallest tree that ever grew anywhere just possibly grew in New South Wales, although that’s an awfully difficult thing to prove.
 We do know that all the really big ones are gone, but there are still some lovely trees growing.
-A real favourite of mine is a Eucaplyptus grandis, a type of tree which also goes by the name of Flooded Gum.
+A real favourite of mine is a large Eucaplyptus grandis, a type of tree which also goes by the name of Flooded Gum.

 It’s growing near Bulahdelah in mid-northern NSW.
 The locals call it ‘The Grandis’ and claim it’s the tallest tree in NSW.
 I now believe there is an even taller gum tree living in NSW and an intriguing mix of pride, politics and secrecy seems to be keeping that one out of the public’s eye.